Overview: Listen to a Story

 - a strong Indigenous-led process for system reform.

 In an era of reconciliation, Indigenous kids must have full equity and justice in education.
+See our Education Together campaign for ways that you can stand with Indigenous communities in advocating for quality education.

 Sample Questions to Ask Your Elected Officials: